 The Serbo-Croatian word for finger is prst (masculine gender) where r acts as a vowel, much the same as the English y does in tryst.
 The plural of prst, however, is not prstovi, pursuant to the general rule outlined above, but prsti.
 If this has now given you a sense of balance and a feel of “knowing” when to use which, you are welcome to prove yourself wrong: Krst, a Serbian word for cross (Croatian word is križ) which, clearly, rhymes with prst reverts back to the rule, and the Nominativ plural is not krsti but krstovi.
 Got that?
 I didn’t!

 By now, you realize the instructor’s duty is not only to comfort the afflicted but also to afflict the comfortable!

-At this point, I’m sure you’ll agree that Michael’s offense is no graver than the media’s who insist on referring to “narrow misses” or “near collisions” as “near misses.”
+At this point, I’m sure you’ll agree that Michael’s offense is no graver than the media’s as they insist on referring to “narrow misses” or “near collisions” as “near misses.”
 A near miss is an actual hit, but try telling that to news editors!

 *I am grateful to the late William Jovanovich, notable American publisher, and author.